|

 -

-environment, the slave processes do not exist when they are not pushing transactions.
+this type of environment, the slave processes do not exist when they are not pushing

-exist whenever there are transactions to push in the deferred transactions queue.
+slave processes exist whenever there are transactions to push in the deferred

-When there are no transactions to push, the slave processes might not exist.
-So, when
+transactions queue.
+When there are no transactions to push, the slave processes might not

-there are transactions to push, you can use this query to make sure the slave
+exist.
+So, when there are transactions to push, you can use this query to make sure the

 Stop replication